Clouddoggo/flutter-alarm/README.md

 1. Add an alarm.

-   - Fields: alarm name, alarm remarks, date and time, password
+   - Fields: alarm name, alarm remarks, date and time, password.

 2. Delete an alarm.
-3. Insistent notification
+3. Insistent notification.

-   - Device will keep vibrating and sounding off (if not on mute)
+   - Device will keep vibrating and sounding off (if not on mute).
    - Upon clicking on the notification, user will be directed to a page that plays the ringing on loop until the password is entered correctly.
 Vibration also carries on until the password is entered correctly.

 4. Edit an alarm.